GNOME/gnome-builder/doc/DESIGN.md

 search providers that can resolve information.
 Some search providers might even store mined search information on disk for fast future lookup.
-Having the search engine live in LibIDE allows it fast access to project information, files, and refactory information like symbols.
+Having the search engine live in LibIDE allows it fast access to project information, files and refactory information like symbols.

 ### IdeSearchProvider